modernben/forge-docs/1.0/servers/nginx-templates.md

 ## Overview

 Nginx templates allow you to customize the Nginx site configuration that Forge uses when creating your new site.
+If you have configured an Ngins template, it will be available for use when creating a new site.
+It is not possible to change the Nginx template after a site has been created.

 :::warning Broken Nginx Templates May Cause Downtime